josephabbudd-web/kickfyne/README.md

 With kickfyne I create the framework and then add and remove screens in the framework.
 A screen is a package that lays out panels.

-## Most of the developer's attention is toward each panel in a screen

-### A panel is a content producer
+A panel is designed to be simple and do only one thing.
 A panel has it's own folder where there are 3 files.
 1. content.go lays out the content and handles user input.
 1. state.go manages the complexities of a updating content and can update content using a preset.
-1. preset.go contains the versions of state.
+1. preset.go contains the different initial settings for all or part of state.
 Usually the **Default** preset is all that is needed.

 ## Example: Code a GUI application with kickfyne